ChrisWiegman/chriswiegman.com/content/policies.md

 I directly collect no data on this site including new comments, contact forms or analytics.

-As I host on [SiteGround][1], they keep server logs themselves.
+As I host on [GitHub Pages][1], they keep server logs themselves.
 I have no access to or ability to control the data they retain.
-[Click here for SiteGround's privacy policy][2].
+[Click here for GitHub's privacy policy][2].

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the same way as if the visitor has visited the other website.